londhea/CRUDEmpPractice/README.md

 # CRUDEmpPractice
-I have created CRUD application of employee
+I have created Java Spring Boot CRUD application of employee with jsp pages.